Eranot/schemer2/README.md

 -   Create tables and relationships
 -   Export/import in a custom JSON format that is readable and can be version controlled
+-   Use offline as a PWA

 ## Future features

--   Use offline as a PWA
--   Undo support
+-   Undo/Redo support
 -   Export as PNG
 -   Customizable naming conventions for relationhip columns